Arthur Hastings: Final appearance

 Curtain provides additional details on Hastings's family: He and Dulcie have two sons and two daughters.
 One son joins the Royal Navy, while the other and his wife manage the ranch after Dulcie's death.
 Hastings's daughter Grace is married to a British officer stationed in India.
 His other daughter, Judith, appears as a character in Curtain.
 Judith is Hastings's youngest child and his favourite, albeit the child whom he understands the least.
 She marries Dr John Franklin, a medical researcher, and moves to Africa with him.
 In the postscript of Curtain, Poirot suggests that Hastings should consider a second marriage with Elizabeth Litchfield, the younger sister of a woman who was manipulated into killing her abusive father by the novel's antagonist.
 Poirot notes that Elizabeth must be reassured that she is not tainted by her sister's actions and that Hastings is still not unattractive to women.
 Age is not specifically discussed for Hastings after the first book; he is said to be 30 in The Mysterious Affair at Styles, which would leave him at least 60 years old in the earliest setting for Curtain.
 That novel was published in 1975, though written during the Second World War.
-No specific time is made clear in Curtain, unlike most of the Poirot stories, however when Poirot says “the food, it is disgusting”, Hastings says “rationing, I suppose”.
+No specific time is made clear in Curtain, unlike most of the Poirot stories, but when Poirot says "the food, it is disgusting", Hastings says "rationing, I suppose".
 Food rationing was in place in Britain until midnight on 4 July 1954, nine years after the end of the Second World War.
 In addition, it is clear that the story is set when capital punishment by hanging was still occurring in the UK; the last woman hanged in the UK was in 1955.
-These two facts place the events of Curtain in time no later than 1954, and Hastings is therefore, as he says himself, “I’m pushing it a bit”; with four adult children and having done service in the First World War, he must be in his 60s.
+These two facts place the events of Curtain in time no later than 1954, and Hastings is therefore, as he says himself, "I'm pushing it a bit"; with four adult children and having done service in the First World War, he must be in his 60s.